huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 }
 ```

-## How to display Your MySQL database data in a timeseries graph in Shiny
+## How to display a MySQL data timeseries graph on a Shiny webpage
 **WARNING: The host, port, user, and password in the code SHOULD BE DELETED when you upload this code to github or anywhere else online**

 ```R